mibur1/psy112/book/2_models/5_LDA_QDA.md

 print(classification_report(y, qda.predict(X)))
 ```

 That's it!
-Please head to [Exercise 6](Exercises) and get some practical experience with LDA and QDA 😄
+You can now head to [Exercise 6](Exercises) to apply LDA and QDA yourself 😄